Skip to content

 )

-The safety system is implemented in backend/tools/lib/heuristic_safety.py and is applied before any command is executed.
+HMADS is implemented in backend/tools/lib/heuristic_safety.py and backend/tools/safety_checker.py, and is applied before any command is executed.
 If a command is blocked, the tool returns an error explaining which rule was violated.

-See Heuristic Code Safety for full details on the safety rules and configuration.
+See HMADS for full details on the safety rules and configuration.

 Tools are registered in your plugin’s tools.py file.
 They’re automatically available to agents once registered.